MCP Orchestrator Integration (v0.3.21+)

 2. Learning Layer applies score boosts based on historical success

-3. AI Assistant Integration routes to the best provider (Claude-first with 1.5x weight)
+3. AI Assistant Integration routes to the best provider (configurable priority weights)

 4. MCP Meta-Router discovers and invokes appropriate MCP tools